American-Magnetics-Inc/magnet-daq/README.md

 * __Dependencies__
 	* Requires [Qt 5.15 or later open-source distribution](https://www.qt.io/download-open-source/).
-Qt 6 is not yet recommended due the removal of FTP support needed for the integrated *Firmware Upgrade Wizard*, although the code will all compile on Qt 6.
+Qt 6 is not yet recommended due the removal of FTP support needed for the integrated *Firmware Upgrade Wizard*, although the code *should* all compile on Qt 6.
-	* Uses the [QtXlsxWriter library](https://github.com/dbzhang800/QtXlsxWriter) built as a DLL for the Windows version.
+	* Uses the [QCustom Plot](https://www.qcustomplot.com/) v2.1.1 built as a static library for the Windows version.
+Include the source code files qcustomplot.cpp and qcustomplot.h in the project if the static library is not available.
-	* Linux and macOS versions use the files from the [QXlsx project](https://github.com/QtExcel/QXlsx) and include the source directly in the project.
+	* Files from the [QXlsx project](https://github.com/QtExcel/QXlsx) are included as source directly in the project.
 Note this library links to private Qt API which may break in future Qt releases.
 	* The help file was written using [Help & Manual 7.5.4](https://www.helpandmanual.com/).
 Reproduction of the Help output included in the binaries requires a license for Help & Manual.

 * __Deployment hints for your own compilations__
-	* *For Windows*: The MagnetDAQ-Setup folder contains a setup project for producing a Windows installer.
+	* *For Windows*: The MagnetDAQ-Setup-Qt5-x64 and MagnetDAQ-Setup-Win32 folders contain setup projects for producing a Windows installer.
 This requires the [Visual Studio Installer](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2017InstallerProjects) extension.
-A bin folder is referenced by the installer where you should place the Qt runtime binaries and plugins for packaging by the installer.
+A bin-qt5-x64 and bin32 folder is referenced by the installer where you should place the Qt runtime binaries and plugins for packaging by the installer.
 	* *For Linux:* See the README file in the binary download (see above) for the instructions for deploying on Ubuntu.
 Other versions of Linux may require a different procedure.
 	* Linux high-DPI display support functions flawlessly in KDE Plasma (not surprising since KDE is Qt-based).
 The application may exhibit various unaddressed issues with high-DPI display in other desktop managers such as Unity and Gnome, as does the general desktop environment for those desktop managers at present.
 	* *For Mac*: Simply copy the .app folder to the desired location.
 In order to include the Qt runtime libraries in any app bundle you compile yourself, you should use the [Mac Deployment Tool](https://doc.qt.io/qt-6/macos-deployment.html).
 The macOS "dark mode" is supported.